maverick-js/signals/README.md

 ### `tick`

-Tasks are batched onto the microtask queue.
-This means only the last write of multiple write actions performed in the same execution window is applied.
-You can wait for the microtask queue to be flushed before writing a new value so it takes effect.
+By default, signal updates are batched on the microtask queue which is an async process.
+You can flush the queue synchronously to get the latest updates by calling `tick()`.

 > **Note**
 > You can read more about microtasks on [MDN][mdn-microtasks].